 I am not here to rewrite the Civil 3D help files or delve into all Style property nuance.
 The intent in this summary is to help explain the Civil 3D help file contents as they relate to the practical Style Management challenges.

 Styles of any type are a named collection of properties which may include references to other named Styles.

 A Style’s collection of properties is intentionally separate from but tied to the Civil 3D Feature’s data behind.
-A Civil 3D Surface model is a separate thing from any Style representation of that model’s data.
+Put another way - a Civil 3D Surface model is a separate thing from any Style representation of that Surface model’s data.

 Civil 3D Style typically produces linework, symbology, and related Civil 3D Feature display representations.
 Civil 3D Styles usually include a fixed set of components for the Feature and one or more standardized sets of Feature behaviors.

-Civil 3D Label Style typically produces annotative text objects, marker symbols, and leaders.
+Civil 3D Label Style typically produces annotative text, marker symbols, and leaders.
 Civil 3D Label Styles have a set limited optional kinds of components and a standard set of behaviors related to those kinds of behaviors and the applied properties.

 All Civil 3D Styles refer to AutoCAD primitive Styles (Layers, Blocks, Textstyles, etc).

 - Some form of consistent System Management (aka Standards) of the referenced AutoCAD Style resources is assumed inside of Civil 3D.